Hauserman2017/October_2017-github-session/README.md

 ## links

-[this is the text i want to see to link to google](google.com) - followed by the link in parentheses
+[this is the text i want to see to link to google](google.com) - text is surrounded by brackets, followed by the link in parentheses